red-machine-games/raw-markdown-documentation/docs/api/accounts.md

 ## Authenticate with VK SDK

-If you are building standalone or mobile device app you still have method to authenticate with social profile using it's SDK.
-Only thing you need is a token from ==VK.com SDK==.
+If you are building a standalone or mobile device app you still have a method to authenticate with a social profile using its SDK.
+The only thing you need is a token from ==VK.com SDK==.
-You can access already created profile if you did this previously using Web VK authentication.
+You can access the already created profile if you did this previously using Web VK authentication.
 ```javascript
 var gbaseApi = new Gbase.GbaseApi('some-proj', 'dev', 'some HMAC secret', Gbase.GbaseApi.PLATFORM.IOS, '0.0.1');